hashicorp/vault-client-dotnet/docs/System.md

 <a name="writeconfiguiheader"></a>
 # **WriteConfigUIHeader**
-> void WriteConfigUIHeader (string header, WriteConfigUIHeaderRequest writeConfigUIHeaderRequest)
+> void WriteConfigUIHeader (WriteConfigUIHeaderRequest writeConfigUIHeaderRequest, string header, TimeSpan? wrapTTL = null)

 Configure the values to be returned for the UI header.